Emil Weilshäuser: Vegetarian publications

-Weilshäuser published several influential works in the German vegetarian movement between 1855 and 1861.
-His most notable work was the twelve-volume Familienbibliothek: Gesundheit, Wohlstand, und Gluck ("Family Library: Health, Wealth, and Happiness") containing translations of major treatises on vegetarianism and hygiene by prominent authors such as O. S. Fowler, Lydia Fowler, R. G. Gammage, Sylvester Graham, William Horsell, F. R. Lees, T. L. Nichols, A. Nicholson, James Scholefield, John Smith, Laroy Sunderland, and F. Towgood.
+Weilshäuser published several works connected with the German vegetarian movement between 1855 and 1861.
+His twelve-volume Familienbibliothek: Gesundheit, Wohlstand, und Gluck ("Family Library: Health, Wealth, and Happiness") contained translations of works on vegetarianism and hygiene by authors including O. S. Fowler, Lydia Fowler, R. G. Gammage, Sylvester Graham, William Horsell, F. R. Lees, T. L. Nichols, A. Nicholson, James Scholefield, John Smith, Laroy Sunderland, and F. Towgood.

-The first use of the German word for vegetarianism ("vegetarianismus") in a book is attributed to an 1855 work published by Weilshäuser, Was ist Vegetarianismus?,' a translation of William Horsell's What is Vegetarianism?.
+The first use of the German word for vegetarianism ("vegetarianismus") in a book has been attributed to an 1855 work published by Weilshäuser, Was ist Vegetarianismus?, a translation of William Horsell's What is Vegetarianism?.
 An appendix, published in 1856, contained recipes from Vegetable Cookery by the English cookbook writer Martha Brotherton.
-In 1871, Weilshäuser authored a vegetarian cookbook, containing an extensive collection of recipes.
-It went through several editions, with later ones containing illustrations.
-In 1886, he authored a book arguing for vegetarianism from a scientific perspective, Wissenschaftliche Zeugnisse zu Gunsten der vegetarianischen Lebensweise ("Scientific evidence in favor of the vegetarian lifestyle").
+In 1871, Weilshäuser wrote a vegetarian cookbook.
+It went through several editions, and later editions included illustrations.
+In 1886, he wrote Wissenschaftliche Zeugnisse zu Gunsten der vegetarianischen Lebensweise ("Scientific evidence in favour of the vegetarian lifestyle"), which argued for vegetarianism from a scientific perspective.

-In 1876, Emil Weilshäuser, along with others, including Theodor Hahn, co-published Der Vegetarianer: Zeitschrift für naturgemäße Nähr- und Lebensweise ("The Vegetarians: Newspaper for a Natural Way of Eating and Living"), a German-language periodical dedicated to the promotion of vegetarianism and natural living.
-The magazine, which ran from May 1876 to December 1877, was one of the earliest publications of its kind, offering readers 12 issues per year that explored topics related to natural nutrition, lifestyle, and the ethical considerations of a vegetarian diet.
-Published in both St. Gallen, Switzerland, and Berlin, Germany.
+In 1876, Weilshäuser, Theodor Hahn and others co-published Der Vegetarianer: Zeitschrift für naturgemäße Nähr- und Lebensweise ("The Vegetarians: Newspaper for a Natural Way of Eating and Living"), a German-language periodical on vegetarianism and natural living.
+It ran from May 1876 to December 1877 and published 12 issues per year.
+It was published in St. Gallen, Switzerland, and Berlin, Germany.

-Advocacy for women in medicine
+Women in medicine

-In 1868, Weilshäuser brought the debate in England and America about allowing women to be doctors to the wider public in Germany, with his paper "Weibliche Ärzte fü Frauen" ("Female Doctors for Women").
-In his speech, he quoted English physician Dr. James Edmunds at the opening of the Female Medical Society in London, predicting the reaction of German opponents to women studying medicine: "Although fulfilling our desire would honor the insight of highly civilized nations, as with any new reform, the voices of opponents can multiply from the toad pond of old prejudices.".
+In 1868, Weilshäuser brought English and American debates about allowing women to become doctors to a wider German readership.
+His paper was titled "Weibliche Ärzte fü Frauen" ("Female Doctors for Women").
+In the paper, he quoted the English physician James Edmunds at the opening of the Female Medical Society in London.
+Edmunds said that, although admitting women to medicine would honour the judgement of "highly civilised nations", opponents could still emerge "from the toad pond of old prejudices".

 Death

-The date and location of Weilshäuser's death is unknown.
+Weilshäuser died in Oppeln on 7 December 1917, aged 90.

-Legacy
+Appraisal

-German historian Wolfgang R. Krabbe considers Weilshäuser the "most important propagandist [of the vegetarian idea] before 1866".
+German historian Wolfgang R. Krabbe described Weilshäuser as the "most important propagandist [of the vegetarian idea] before 1866".